osg-htc/user-documentation/documentation/support_and_training/training/osg-user-school.md

 ### Next OSG User School

-The next OSG User School is being held **August 5-9, 2024**.
+The next OSG User School will be held in the summer of 2025.
-The deadline for applications was April 1, 2024.
-For more information on this year's school, see the website here: [osg-htc.org/school-2024/](https://osg-htc.org/school-2024).
+Applications will likely open in February of 2025.

 ### Open Materials and Recordings